Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains: Thermalization in the IAA model

-The Eigenstate Termalization Hyphothesis (ETH) \cite{Rigol_2008} postulates that the expectation value $\bra{\phi_m} \hat A \ket{\phi_m} $ of any operator will be approximately the same for most of the eigenstates $\ket{\phi_m}$ with energies $E_m$ in a small energy window $\Delta E$.
-It implies that generic states whose components in the eigenbasis are concentrated in this energy region will all attain the same temporal average of this observable.
+The Eigenstate Termalization Hyphothesis (ETH) \cite{Rigol_2008} postulates that the expectation value $\bra{\phi_m} \hat A \ket{\phi_m} $ of a local observable $\hat A$, evaluated in Hamiltonian eigenstates $\ket{\phi_m}$, remains approximately constant across most of the eigenstates confined to a narrow energy interval of width $\Delta E$.
+This implies that generic quantum states whose components in the eigenbasis are concentrated within this energy region will yield similar long-time average of that observable.
+In the following subsection we investigate the validity of ETH in the model eigenstates.
+We focus on three local observables: the occupation probabilities, entanglement entropy and number of bosons at the central chain site.
+Subsequently, we examine whether the equilibrium values of these observables - when initiated from Fock states- coincide or deviate from predictions of the microcanonical ensemble.